why-join-food-shippers

 How to Maximize Your FSA Conference Experience

-The 2024 Food Shippers of America Annual Conference will take place March 3-5 at the Bonnet Creek in Orlando, FL.
+The 2026 Food Shippers of America Annual Conference will take place March 1-3 at the Hilton Bonnet Creek Resort in Orlando, FL.
 This 3-day event brings together more than 1,000 professionals in the food shipping industry representing shippers, receivers, carriers, logistics companies and affiliated providers of goods and services.
 When you attend, you’ll find opportunities to learn what’s happening in the industry, to meet with current business partners, to make new connections and to catch up with old friends.

 Here's how to ensure you maximize your conference value and experience: